Main menu

 Irritant contact dermatitis is often associated with “wet work”, or the constant or frequent submerging of hands in water.
 It can lead to acute dermatitis, ie redness, weeping or swelling, and on to chronic dermatitis, ie dry, cracked or scaling skin.

-Latex allergy is Type 1 hypersensitivity reaction to latex proteins (contact urticaria) and in extreme cases can rarely be fatal.
-Diagnosis based on medical history of immediate redness and swelling on exposure to the gloves.
+Latex allergy is a Type 1 hypersensitivity reaction to latex proteins (contact urticaria) and in extreme cases can rarely be fatal.
+Diagnosis based on medical history which is typically immediate redness and swelling on exposure to latex gloves.
 Latex reactions can be severe, but generally resolve within an hour or so.

 Allergic contact dermatitis can arise from dental materials, solids, lubricating oils and X-ray chemicals.
 Specific allergens include: